bnkc/emval/README.md

 email = "example@domain.com"

 try:
     # Check if the email is valid.
-You can also provide several flags as shown below.
     val_email = validate_email(email)

-    # The function returns a ValidatedEmail Object,
-    # from which you can utilize `normalized` to write to a DB.
+    # Utilize the normalized form for storage.
     normalized_email = val_email.normalized
 except Exception as e:
     # Example: "Invalid Local Part: Quoting the local part before the '@' sign is not permitted in this context."
     print(str(e))